What is the sound delay between the speaker and the interpretation on Interprefy's interpretation platform?

 Interprefy's platform is hosted in the cloud, with software installed on a network of multiple redundant servers deployed around the world.
 Such distributed cloud set-up with an extensive global network of servers has advantages in comparison to local installation:

-In a nutshell, Interprefy joins the broadcast, the audio signal enters Interprefy's platform, interpreters listen to the speaker with no delay and interpret in a different language.
+In a nutshell, Interprefy joins the broadcast and the audio signal enters Interprefy’s interpretation platform.
+Interpreters listen to the speaker in real time and deliver simultaneous interpretation in another language without added technical delay.

-The interpreter usually renders the spoken translation of the source message within 5 seconds, which is how long it takes the human brain to process information, according to industry standards.
-The attendee receives the interpretation at the same time as the speaker is talking, with no more delay than they will receive the sound in an on-site event.
+The interpreter usually renders the spoken translation of the source message within approximately 5 seconds, which reflects the natural time it takes the human brain to process information, according to industry standards.
+The attendee receives the interpreted audio at virtually the same time as the speaker is talking, with no more delay than they would experience at an on-site event.